tarasglek/duckpond/README.md

 There are apparently global databases like https://cloud.google.com/spanner but they are eye-wateringly complex+expensive.
 One can also setup a traditional database like postgres with a global read replica, but that's still expensive and complicated.

-duckpond is meant to to serve the typical infrequent write + cheap select() reads usecase.
+duckpond is meant to be the database equivalent of a static blog.
+Your database state is all on S3-compatible storage, there are no backups, no read-scalability issues to worry about it's globally distributed via CDN.

+Data is written in a log-structured way which lends itself nicely to caching via CDN.

  This should cover needs of 90% serverless functions.
 - Data is stored as parquet on S3 with a single index file
 - Users are expected to query tables via primary key only.
 (Can be loosened in future)
 - Primary key is [uuiv7](https://uuid7.com/)